Hi ,

 What Happens If I Fail My Recertification Exam?

-All Medical Examiners currently certified and listed on the National Registry may continue to perform DOT Physicals until their initial certification expires (December 31 of the year you were certified).
 Therefore, you can fail the recertification exam and continue to perform exams until that date.
 Furthermore, unlike your initial certification testing where you must wait 30 days to retake the exam, medical examiners who are attempting to recertify no longer must wait the 30 days and can register to take the test again even on the next day!

 Where Do I Check My Expiration Date?